darafferty/LSMTool/README.md

 Installation
 ------------

-LSMTool is already installed on the LOFAR CEP2 and CEP3 clusters.
-Users on CEP2 and CEP3 should run the following commands before using LSMTool:
+LSMTool is already installed on the LOFAR CEP3 cluster.
+Users on CEP3 should run the following commands before using LSMTool:

     use LofIm
     source ~rafferty/init_lsmtool